aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/calendars/define-weekdays/_index.md

 In this tutorial, we will walk through the process of defining weekdays in an MS Project Calendar using Aspose.Tasks for Java.
 Aspose.Tasks is a powerful Java library that enables developers to manipulate Microsoft Project files programmatically.
 ## Prerequisites
 Before we begin, ensure you have the following prerequisites in place:
 1. Java Development Kit (JDK): Make sure you have JDK installed on your system.
-You can download it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) if you haven't already.
+You can download it from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) if you haven't already.
 2. Aspose.Tasks for Java Library: Download and install the Aspose.Tasks for Java library from the [download page](https://releases.aspose.com/tasks/java/).
 Follow the installation instructions provided in the documentation.

 ## Import Packages